What If My Water Filter Freezes, Will It Be Damaged?

 Have you ever wondered if your water filter might be damaged if it gets below freezing?

-Maybe you’ve not thought about it before, but you should…
+Maybe you haven’t thought about it before, but you should…

 Why?
 Because freezing temperatures may damage the water filter element –

 That’s right, the internal filter media (cartridge) might crack.
 And then when you go to use it – the filter will be inadequate, allowing contaminants to get through.